maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The most common statement found in most programs is the assignment statement, with the keyword `LET`.
 This calculates the value of the expression *expr* and then assigns the result to *var*.
 The type of variable must match the type of expression; numeric expressions cannot be assigned to string variables and vice versa, and attempts to do so will raise a runtime error.

 The keyword `LET` was made optional in later versions of Dartmouth BASIC, and most dialects followed this rule.
 Even after it became optional, a lot of the code written for Dartmouth and other mainframe dialects continued to use the `LET` in order to retain backward compatibility.
-In most minicomputer and microcomputer dialects the keyword is rarely seen.
+In most minicomputer and microcomputer dialects the keyword is rarely used.

 #### Examples: